usnistgov/NISTIR-8112/NISTIR_Use_Cases.md

 #### Authorization Considerations

 In a traditional ABAC scenario, the assertion from the Army system would only provide the value that they maintain within their own records.
-As a result, the receiving agency’s access control system is only able to make a decision based upon the asserted attribute value and nothing more— i.e., the employee’s clearance is Secret so therefore they are authorized for access.
-Information such as: how current the clearance is, when it was last verified by the asserting agency, and from where the value originated are not factored into the process.
+As a result, the receiving agency’s access control system is only able to make a decision based upon the asserted attribute value and nothing more (i.e., the employee’s clearance is Secret so therefore they are authorized for access).
+Information such as: the recency of the clearance issuance, when it was last verified by the asserting agency, and from where the value originated are not factored into the process.

 With the inclusion of attribute metadata, the relying agency is able to make an informed, risk-based decision by adding the evaluation of the attribute metadata into their ABAC policies.
 For example, they could determine that anyone accessing this specific resource must have a Secret clearance that: originated from a DoD entity, has been verified in the last six months, and was verified by the providing entity against an authoritative database.

 |**Authorization Policy**|
 |-------------------------------|